bacpop/ggCaller/docs/index.rst

 Why ggCaller?
 -------------
-ggCaller is a novel approach to gene annotation and pangenome analysis, using population frequency information at several stages of gene annotation and pangenome analysis.
+ggCaller uses population-frequency information at several stages of gene annotation and pangenome analysis.
 This has several benefits:

 - Consistent identification of start and stop codons across orthologs, improving clustering accuracy.
 - Reduced gene-annotation sensitivity to assembly fragmentation.